Black Zirconium Ring Info

 Zirconium is an element on the periodic table.
 It has incredible chemical resistance and does not readily react with solvents, acids, bases or other common chemicals.
 Such unique characteristics make Zirconium a great material to use in exotic applications.
-Traditionally, it used as an alloy in nuclear reactors, submarines, and incendiary munitions.
+Traditionally, it's used as an alloy in nuclear reactors, submarines, and incendiary munitions.

 Zirconium rings are made using this same high-tech Zirconium alloy, which is comprised primarily of Zirconium with a few trace elements.
-These unique combinations of metals make Zirconium rings a perfect option for those with nickel and precious metal allergies and sensitivities.
+This unique combinations of metals make Zirconium rings a perfect option for those with nickel and precious metal allergies and sensitivities.

 In its natural state, Zirconium is a silver-grey color.
 It earns its stark black appearance through a heating process, in which a layer of hard black oxide grows on the metal.
 This black layer is much harder than raw Zirconium, but it is very thin.
 Unlike oxidized silver and black rhodium, this layer does not rub off over time.
 It is also more durable than black-coated rings, such as black titanium and black tungsten.
 While this oxidized layer is dark, it is not pure black.
 Depending on the lighting it is seen in and what it is compared to, it can appear to vary in color as shown below.